Spatio-temporal modeling of urban extreme rainfall events at high resolution: Stochastic rainfall generation

-\autoref{fig:densityabove0_all} compares the densities of strictly positive rainfall values between observations and simulations for two sites of the OMSEV network.
-Without correction (top row), simulated distributions agree well with observations at moderate and high intensities but underestimate the frequency of low rainfall values (below $1.5$ mm).
-This difference is mainly due to the discretization of observed rainfall, whereas simulations are continuous by construction, making comparisons at low values unreliable.
-To account for this effect, a discretization correction is applied to simulations: values strictly between $0$ and the gauge precision $p$ are mapped to $p$, while larger values remain unchanged.
-As shown in the bottom row, this adjustment substantially improves the agreement at low intensities while preserving the upper-tail behavior.
-Overall, the simulated marginal distributions are consistent with observations across the network (not shown), although simulations exhibit slightly more high-intensity values, likely due to the absence of an upper bound and the presence of occasional extreme simulated outliers.
-These results indicate that the proposed model adequately reproduces the marginal distribution of rainfall intensities during extreme episodes.
+To assess both marginal and dependence behavior, we use the $333$ extreme episodes identified in the OMSEV dataset (see Section \ref{sec:configuration_episodes}).
+For each episode, we generate $100$ conditional simulations.
+First, we compare the observed and simulated distributions of strictly positive rainfall values at each site. \autoref{fig:densityabove0_all} shows the marginal densities for two sites.
+Original simulations (top row) agree well at high intensities.
+However, they underestimate moderate and low values (below the $95$\% quantile).
+This difference is due to the discretization of observed rainfall from tipping-bucket gauges.
+Simulated values are continuous, making comparisons at low intensities unreliable.
+To account for this effect, we apply a discretization correction to simulations for comparison only.
+We use the gauge precision $p \approx 0.2153$ as a reference.
+Very small values are set to zero.
+Values in $(0, p)$ are mapped to $p$, and values in $(p, 2p)$ to $2p$.
+This reproduces the discretization induced by the gauges.
+As shown in the bottom row of \autoref{fig:densityabove0_all}, this correction improves the agreement at low intensities while preserving the behavior at high values.
+With this correction, the simulated marginal distributions agree well with observations across the network (see Appendix \ref{sec:appendix_episode_swg_validation} for 4 additional sites).
+Overall, simulations show slightly more high-intensity values.
+This is likely due to the absence of an upper bound of the estimated distribution and the presence of occasional extreme outliers.